sajaddadgar/A-COVID-19-misinformation-detection-system-on-Twitter-using-network-content-mining-perspective/README.md

-# Approaches to automated detection of COVID-19 misinformation on Twitter
+# A COVID-19 misinformation detection system on Twitter using network & content mining perspective
 Dataset that have been used in the paper:

 | Dataset  | Description | Link |